benbahrenburg/benCoding.Map/documentation/index.md

 The addKML method is only available to add KML file objects after the mapView has been rendered to the window.

 Parameters:
-* path : String -
+* path : String - containing the path to your KML file
 * tag : Integer - An identifier used to associate all overlays and annotation to the KML job.
 * flyTo : Boolean - Will set your zoom to show all of your points added (false by default)
 * overlayInfo : Dictionary containgin the below properties -- title : String - Title of the Circle, also used when removing the Circle.
--- alpha : Float  - The alpha value for the Circle.
+-- alpha : Float  - The alpha value for the overlay.
--- lineWidth : Float - The width of the Circle outline.
+-- lineWidth : Float - The width of the overlay outline.
--- strokeColor : Color - The color of the Circle stroke.
+-- strokeColor : Color - The color of the overlay stroke.
--- color : Color - The FillColor of the Circle.
+-- color : Color - The FillColor of the overlay.
 -- useRandomColor : Boolean - Greater a random color, this overrides color if provided (False by default)
 * annotationInfo : Dictionary containgin the below properties -- pincolor : Number - Pin color.
 Specify one of: Titanium.Map.ANNOTATION_GREEN, Titanium.Map.ANNOTATION_PURPLE or Titanium.Map.ANNOTATION_RED.